ucsb-cs56-pconrad/spring-boot-github-oauth-demo03/README.md

 custom pages for each one.
 (See, for example: <https://www.restapitutorial.com/httpstatuscodes.html>.
 We may not even need that here, and it might be better to remove this from the tutorial to simplify it.
 Maybe that goes better in its own tutorial.

-## `Pac4jConfig.java`

-This file does a lot of work; it probably violates the Single Responsibility Principle.
-Here are a few things it does:

-* It gets the values of the `github_client_id and `github_client_secret` and sets up the `GitHubClient` object used for OAuth Authentication.
-* It sets up the scope for the GitHubClient.
-* It sets up two custom roles, `admin` and `custom`
-* It sets up a custom function to decide what it means to be an `admin` user which we've defined as "being an admin user in the `ucsb-cs56-f18` github organization" (currently hard coded--that should be refactored)

 ## `SecurityConfig.java`